sarah-hunter/ColourMe-Overlay-Plugin/README.md

 ## Overview

-A jQuery plugin that takes the dominant colour of your photos and applies that to the background colour of your overlay.
+A jQuery plugin that takes the dominant colour of your photos and applies it to the background colour of your overlay.
+You'll see in the demo that the overlay is activated upon hover.
+It's pretty nifty!
 See it live [here](http://sarah-hunter.github.io/ColourMe-Overlay-Plugin)

 ## How to use it